Ainnelise Niyvold Liundbye UPDATED: 28 MAR 2021

-What we find really entertaining here is the passion and enthusiasm among all the Japanese visitors.
+What we find really fascinating is the passion and enthusiasm among all the Japanese visitors.
 They seem to be crazily dedicated to their favourite anime characters, and cheer when they realise that they can get their photo taken with one of the live characters walking around!

 Many of the rides are based on games.
-We have to admit that our poor Japanese skills, as well as our western mindsets and points of reference are not sufficient to get a grasp of the basic rules.
-Nevertheless, the rides and activities definitely seem to be both funny and challenging.
+We have to admit that our poor Japanese skills, as well as our western mindsets and points of reference are not sufficient to even just to understand the basic rules.
+Nevertheless, the rides and activities definitely seem to be both funny and challenging to the other visitors.

-As far as we understand, the indoor theme park is divided into a number of sections, each dedicated to specific anime characters like Naruto, One Piece and Dragon Ball – and other characters more unknown to foreign visitors like us!
+It seems that the indoor theme park is divided into a number of sections, each dedicated to specific anime characters like Naruto, One Piece and Dragon Ball, as well as other characters more unknown to foreign visitors like us!

 ” You must try Naruto’s favourite ramen in J-World Tokyo.”